Years after high-voltage accident, a proud man's power is restored

 After a particularly destructive summer storm in July 2004, Mr. Gloria and his crew from a Dallas power company were clearing the debris and fixing downed lines on a fourth straight 14-hour day.

-"The electricity (7,620 volts) went through my left hand and out my left wrist.
+"The electricity (7,620 volts) went through my left hand and out my right wrist.
 I was burned over nearly 50% of my body. ...Not only was I able to keep my arm, but they saved my life.”

 He reached for a live wire by mistake – a shortcut he’ll regret the rest of his life – and 7,620 volts of electricity shot through his body.